 Documentation of Project History

-The NTC will list any previously issued NTC ID numbers associated with the approved Network Upgrade or Network Upgrade change.
+The NTC/NTC-C will list any previously issued NTC ID or NTC-C ID numbers associated with the approved Network Upgrade or Network Upgrade change.

-The NTC will include any related past NTC identification numbers to ensure proper documentation of the approval.
+The NTC/NTC-C will include any related past NTC/NTC-C identification numbers to ensure proper documentation of the approval.

-When the situation warrants issuing a new NTC, the new NTC will include past NTC numbers and information documenting the Network Upgrade change and party requesting the formally approved Network Upgrade change, rationale for the change and approvals for the scope adjustments.
+When the situation warrants issuing a new NTC/NTC-C, the new NTC/NTC-C will include past NTC/NTC-C numbers and information documenting the Network Upgrade change and party requesting the formally approved Network Upgrade change, rationale for the change and approvals for the scope adjustments.

-Modifications of the approval are outlined in Section 8.
+Modifications of the approval are outlined in Section 1.15.2.7.

-A Sample NTC for a Network Upgrade is provided as Appendix A.
+A Sample NTC for a Network Upgrade is provided as Appendix A in this document.
+A Sample NTC-C for a Network Upgrade is provided as Appendix B in this document.

-Dispute Resolution
+1.15.2.10 Dispute Resolution

 Dispute resolutions should be handled as specified in Section 12 of the SPP OATT.
 If a dispute is filed the Customer that has service contingent upon the upgrade being completed shall be notified by SPP staff.

-[[NEW INSERT From SPP BOD July 2011 meeting minutes: [Item] 6.
-Approved the Strategic Planning Committee’s recommendation that the Board of Directors approve the recommended policy decisions contained in the SPC Task Force Memorandum to the SPC dated June 16, 2011 regarding the RSC Motions.]]

 1.15.3 Assignment and Novation

+On July 27, 2011, the SPP Board of Directors “[a]pproved the Strategic Planning Committee’s recommendation that the Board of Directors approve the recommended policy decisions contained in the SPC Task Force Memorandum to the SPC dated June 16, 2011 regarding the RSC Motions.
+The purpose of section 1.15.3 is to incorporate the policies approved by the Board of Directors on July 27, 2011.

 1.15.3.1 Assignment